JonathanBowker/AI-model-cards-template/README.md

 # ML Model Card Template
 ### 1. Model Details
 ###### Basic information about the model.
-	– Person or organisation developing model
-	– Model date
+	– Developer - person or organisation developing model – Model date
 	– Model version
 	– Model type
-	– Information about training algorithms, parameters, fairness constraints or other applied approaches, and features – Paper or other resource for more information
+	– Information about training algorithms, parameters, fairness constraints or other applied approaches, and features – References or other resource for more information
 	– Citation details
 	– License
 	– Where to send questions or comments about the model